JordanMartinez/purescript-ecosystem-update/debrief.md

 `contrib` should implement a similar policy as `core` to reduce this problem in the future.

+### We had to migrate `core`, `web`, and `node` libraries from Travis CI to GitHub Actions

+Travis CI suddenly announced their free tier was gone. @f-f strongly encouraged us to use GH Actions due to it working "surprsingly well" for him with `spago`.
+We followed suit.

+`bash` scripts helped us automate a lot of this.
+We also made a mistake in the initial script, so we had to use a second one to fix issues done by the first one.

 ### Too many breaking changes to do in one breaking PS release

 - getting `v0.14.0` out sooner became more important than adding another breaking change